 - The New York session starts at 1:00 PM GMT and ends at 10:00 PM GMT.

-Each trading session has its own opening hours and between the open and the close of these trading sessions, the market has more volatility that when it is closed.
-During the Asia session, there is less market activity and the market tends to move in small ranges, making this particular trading session great for short-term trading opportunities.
+Each trading session has its opening hours, and between the open and the close of these trading sessions, the market has more volatility that when it is closed.
+During the Asia session, there is less market activity, and the market tends to move in small ranges, making this particular trading session great for short-term trading opportunities.

-Because the first half of the US session overlaps with the European session this time period is usually the most liquid time of the day with trading opportunities abound.
+Because the first half of the US session overlaps with the European session, this period is usually the most liquid time of the day with trading opportunities abound.

 How does Forex trading work?

-When currencies are exchanged each has an established value/price and a currency exchange rate determined by the law of supply and demand.
-So if there are more people that want to exchange Australian Dollars into US dollars, the price of the USD will rise against the AUD, thus the currency exchange rate will change.
-Conversely, if the supply side of a currency decreases, the currency exchange rate will normally fall.
+When we exchange currencies, each has an established value/price and a currency exchange rate determined by the law of supply and demand.
+So if more people want to exchange Australian Dollars into US dollars, the price of the USD will rise against the AUD.
+Thus the currency exchange rate will change.
+Conversely, if the supply side of a currency decreases, the currency exchange rate will typically fall.

 What Drives Currency Exchange Rates?

-To better understand what drives the currency exchange rates, we need only understand the building blocks of the supply and demand equation.
-There are three key factors that drive changes in the currency exchange rates.
+To better follow what drives the currency exchange rates, we need only understand the building blocks of the supply and demand equation.
+Three key factors drive changes in currency exchange rates.

-- Central bank interest rates have a huge influence on currency exchange rates.
-If the central banks hike interest rates it can mean the economy is growing and the future economic outlook is optimistic which, in theory, is positive for the currency exchange rate.
-If the central bank cuts interest rates, I can be a sign that economic growth is stalling which could be negative for the currency exchange rate.
+- Central bank interest rates have a significant influence on currency exchange rates.
+If the central banks hike interest rates, it can mean the economy is growing, and the future economic outlook is optimistic which, in theory, is positive for the currency exchange rate.
+If the central bank cuts interest rates, I can be a sign that economic growth is stalling which could be harmful to the currency exchange rate.

 - News reports and economic data might also impact the currency exchange rates.

-As a trader, your task is is to identify what will and what won’t make the exchange rate move.
-Not all news reports are created equal and some news events might lead to bigger market reactions than the others.
-The best way to stay up-to-date on planned economic new events is to check an economic calendar that will provide you with the news events that can drive changes in the exchange rate.
+As a trader, your task is to identify what will and what won’t make the exchange rate move.
+Not all news reports are created equal, and some news events might lead to more significant market reactions than the others.
+The best way to stay up-to-date on planned economic news events is to check an economic calendar that will provide you with the news events that can drive changes in the exchange rate.

 The global Forex exchange market is where currencies are bought and sold.
-Being the world’s biggest market, there is a lot of liquidity available for you to start making profitable transactions.
+For being the world’s biggest financial market, there is a lot of liquidity available in the market for you to start making successful transactions.
 The supply and demand of a currency changes due to various economic factors which in turn drives the currency exchange rate up and down.